 This activity is on hold as PMHA works with its software provider to ensure rent calculations and utility allowance checks are accurately performed and issued.

-During 2016, this activity will be reviewed to determine if the cost for software changes is appropriate and affordable for the value gained from the activity.
-A decision will be reached for a final decision on this activity by July 1, 2016.
+During 2017, this activity will be reviewed to determine if the cost for software changes is appropriate and affordable for the value gained from the activity.